 Trauma-Informed Services for Survivors of Sexual Violence

-University of Michigan Counseling & Psychological Services (CAPS) and the Sexual Assault Prevention Center (SAPAC) are pleased to offer mental health and advocacy services for student survivors seeking support.
+The Survivor Care Team is a collaboration between the University of Michigan Counseling & Psychological Services (CAPS) and the Sexual Assault Prevention Center (SAPAC) to offer holistic mental health and advocacy services for student survivors seeking support.

 The CAPS Survivor Support Team